-Lamain Cave is located to the east of the road to Pinlaung, and is a huge open pit that landed in a large daylight chamber with a further pit of around 20 meters.
+Fig. 3 - Longitudinal profile and plan view of U Hmin Gu cave (survey: La Venta E. G., 2005).
+Lamain Cave is located to the E of the road to Pinlaung, and is a huge open pit that landed in a large daylight chamber with a further pit of around 20 metres.
 On the rim of the second pit, a wood platform is used to lift the guano from the bottom of the cave.
 This pit opens into a large chamber hosting a bat colony.
 From the chamber, two different passages proceed; the first, ascending, contains calcite deposits while the second is accessible through a lateral pit.
 Myin Ma Hti Cave is used for religious purposes and is filled with many Buddha images.
 It is located about 6 km SE of Kalaw.
 It consists of a karst tunnel, which acted as a phreatic tube in the past, joining some large subterranean rooms.
 In places, side cavities and short branches may be found.
 The second part of the cave consists of a wide chamber with different levels.
 Man has heavily modified the cave and the floor is artificial, and thus it is not easy to recognize its natural morphological features.